nicholaslasko123/flask-on-docker-4/README.md

 $ docker compose -f docker-compose.prod.yml exec web python manage.py create_db
 ```

-We are moving into the production stage in which we prepare our application for users.
+We are moving into the production stage in which we prepare for users.
 We use docker-compose.prod.yml to build the image.
-This configuration includes a separate .env.dev file which integrates Gunicorn and Nginx to enhance performance and scalability.
+This includes a .env.dev file that integrates Gunicorn and Nginx to enhance performance and scalability.

 Access a port on a Firefox browser:
 ```